 Events

-The Occupation of Rasha Eleyan: Zaghrouta Solidarity
+The Occupation of Rasha Eleyan: Revolution Is Female

 Rasha's artworks are not just aesthetically pleasing but also offer her perspective on contemporary culture and society – specifically the Middle East.
 Through her art, Rasha explores themes such as cultural heritage, using her distinctive style to convey powerful messages that resonate with viewers on a deep emotional level.